CJCGreen/data_analysis_ESD_study/README.md

 An open version of the ESD Learning Tool used for this research is here: https://exchange.iseesystems.com/public/carolineb/sustainability-learning-tool/

-R scripts for reproducing all results in the thesis results chapters.

 R SCRIPTS
 ---------
+The R scripts reproduce all results in the thesis results chapters.
 There are four scripts.
 These are listed below, with corresponding thesis chapters.

 1. **function_qualitative.R**\
 R function for visualisations of qualitative data (word clouds, horizontal bar plots and ngrams)\